|

 Here are some things that you can occasionally put into

 the diet to prevent parasites taking up residence in your dog's digestive system.
+The raw diet, when you make a mush of meat and vegetables, provides

 a nice "medium" to add these ingredients.